Your Tallahassee Law Firm for the Drafting and Probate of Wills

 Even in apparently straightforward estate cases, there are sometimes disputes between disappointed beneficiaries and the will’s executor.
 When representing executors, we demonstrate the utmost professionalism in negotiations and in the courtroom.
 Whether the issue is a will challenge or an accusation of mismanagement of estate assets, we advocate vigorously for the executor in seeing that the decedent’s wishes are carried out.

-When you contact Ervin, Kitchen & Ervin, you have contacted an experienced and knowledgeable probate lawyer
+When you contact Robert M. Ervin, Jr., you have contacted an experienced and knowledgeable probate lawyer

-Ervin, Kitchen & Ervin provides will and probate court services in Tallahassee, Leon County, the surrounding counties of Wakulla, Franklin, Gadsden, Liberty and Jefferson, along the Northern Florida Gulf Coast, and throughout Florida.
+Robert M. Ervin, Jr. provides will and probate court services in Tallahassee, Leon County, the surrounding counties of Wakulla, Franklin, Gadsden, Liberty and Jefferson, along the Northern Florida Gulf Coast, and throughout Florida.
 Call us at 850-224-9135 or contact us online to schedule a consultation.